 Excursions

 While participating on a CIS Abroad program, you'll be able to take part in built-in excursions at no additional cost.
-These trips are subject to change from term-to-term; listed below are excursions that have run in the past.
+These activities and excursions are subject to change from term-to-term; listed below are excursions that have run in the past.

 Check dates in the student calendar to learn exactly what your session offers.
 Your Site Director will give you instructions on how you can RSVP for all of the events on site.